tejalwakchoure/iodine-ozone/README.md

 ## New skills

-1. Creating a calendar heatmap in Pythpn
+1. Creating a calendar heatmap in Python
 2. Using Rawgraphs
 3. Using Figma to polish a chart - moved Y axis to the right too!